uvammm/uvammm.github.io/src/content/post/questions.md

 slug = "qa"
 +++

-Here are our (not yet completed) answers to the questions you asked on the [Course Survey].
+Here are our (not yet completed) answers to the questions you asked on the [Course Survey](https://goo.gl/forms/LgWs9d8bgMhiiUO72).

 ### Getting into the course